jiritobolka/gooddata.github.com/docs/sso.md

 <br />
 ## Why SSO

-If you would like to see GoodData dashboard inside your intranet or web application.
-The key benefits are:
+To see GoodData dashboard inside your intranet or web application.
+The key benefit is that you can embed GoodData reports and dashboards inside your application without logging.

-- you don't need to login to GoodData to see embedded report/dashboard
-- you can maintain your domain users

 <p>
 <center><img src="{{ site.root }}/images/docs/sso.png" alt="SSO visualization" class="no-border"></center>